Get the new 2026 Moment Planner

 Every day, Moment surfaces a timeless quote on life, time, or mortality.
 The quote serves as the seed for a micro-journaling prompt, asking you to reflect on themes such as presence, loss, gratitude, compassion, and forgiveness.
 A few lines are enough to slow down, gain perspective, and carry the thought into your day.

-Traditional practices like Buddhist maranasati (mindfulness of death) or the Stoic habit of memento mori aren't meant to be morbid.
-They are timeless ways to sharpen appreciation for the present.
-Contemporary studies of death-focused meditation confirm that it can reduce death anxiety and increase mindfulness and self-compassion⁴.
-Long-term studies have also shown that rituals like grave visitations are linked to lower depression and apathy in older adults⁵.
+Buddhist maranasati (mindfulness of death) and the Stoic habit of memento mori are not meant to be morbid.
+They are old practices for sharpening appreciation of the present.
+Contemporary studies of death-focused meditation find that it reduces death anxiety and increases self-compassion⁴, and long-term studies associate rituals like grave visitations with lower depression and apathy in older adults⁵.